 This archipelago of islands due south of Panama City has a storied past — pearls, conquistadors, buccaneers, and so much more.
 Explore the turquoise waters via Zodiac or kayak, where dolphins and whales have been spotted.
 Observe roosting and nesting magnificent frigate birds and Blue-footed Boobies on a deserted stretch of white sand.

-Isla Coiba is one of Panama’s most remote national parks, where you may hike tropical, moist forest trails, and swim or snorkel amid tropical fish.
+Isla Coiba is one of Panama’s most remote national parks, where you may hike tropical, moist forest trails, and swim or snorkel amid tropical fish, and try stand up paddle boarding.
 Your staff will assist both novice and expert snorkelers alike.
 For those preferring a drier clime, naturalists take underwater footage, which animates your evening gathering in the lounge.

 Make your first landfall in Costa Rica.
 At Casa Orquideas, a privately-owned garden accessible only by boat and special invitation, see a profusion of orchids, and look for tanagers, parrots and gaudy toucans.
-Later, explore the bay of Golfo Dulce, ideal for kayaking or swimming.
+Later, explore the bay of Golfo Dulce, ideal for kayaking, stand up paddle boarding, expedition landing craft cruises and swimming.

 National Geographic Sea Lion anchors off the remote Osa Peninsula and the environs of Corcovado National Park.
 Your exact landing spot for the day will depend on sea conditions.
-You may swim in waterfall pools, horseback ride or kayak.
+You may swim in waterfall pools, horseback ride or join a Zodiac cruise.
 Trek through the rain forest for a chance to see three species of monkey in one day: howler, spider and squirrel!

 The abundant wildlife here is most active in the early morning, so you are sure to get an early start.
 Monkeys or vividly colored birds can be easy to spot, but it often takes the expert eye of a naturalist to point out lethargic three-toed sloths.
 In the afternoon, explore Costa Rica’s beautiful coast where you’ll find a great spot for a final hike or swim.